nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Alright.
 12. Nice.
 K. Here, are you coming?

 Or not here.
-Sameer.
+Simear.
 Okay.
 So Oh, yeah.
 I guess.

 I would like to just take a moment to ask what, what exploration activities people are, performing at this point.
 So right now, I've got how were you are actively searching.
 Mhmm.
 Cahir have you as scouting.
 I've got Karsten as defending.

 Yep.
-And I've got Samir doing nothing.
+And I've got Simear doing nothing.
 What?
 Your I know.
 Right?

 Your, your options are avoiding notice, which is sneaking, covering tracks Mhmm.
 Defending, detecting magic.
 I think that's what you were doing before.
 Yeah.
 That was the yeah.